 Step 3: Carefully remove the container from the microwave and stir.
 Place back in microwave and heat on high for another minute.

-Here’s where you can experiment with the consistency of slime that you prefer.
+Here’s where you can experiment with the consistency of slime you prefer.
 We made several batches of slime.
-The first batch we used 3 scoops.
-Then we made batches using 4,5, and 6 scoops of fiber powder.
+For the first batch, we used three scoops.
+Then we made batches using 4,5 and 6 scoops of fiber powder.

-The trick with this fiber slime is that the consistency becomes more slime like over time.
+The trick with this fiber slime is that the consistency becomes more slime-like over time.
 As the slime cools, it continues to congeal.
-Our largest amount of powder at 6 scoops made for a very rubbery and stiff slime.
-This is great for the kid who doesn’t like too slimey a slime!
+Our largest powder at 6 scoops made a very rubbery and stiff slime.
+This is great for the kid who dislikes slimey-slime!